Twipped/CurvyAndTrans.com/posts/2019-02-06.1212.5011BD/index.md

   - This is extremely subtle and slow going and it's easy to think nothing is changing at all.
 Take selfies to compare.
   - Changes in tissue around the eye can alter the shape of the eyeball, changing focal depth and altering vision clarity

+- Freckles.
+  - Estradiol [alters behavior of melanocytes](https://journals.physiology.org/doi/full/10.1152/physrev.00044.2003), the cells in the skin that produce melanin in response to UV light.
+This change causes melanin to cluster in higher quantities, resulting in spots with extra pigmentation.

 - Slimmer hands, wrists and feet.
   - Ring size will drop as fat moves off the hands and the skin thins, making the fingers thinner
   - Finger length will drop as ligaments thin and shift